 Point of Difference | Goods/Products | Services |

-Perishability | The goods can be stored for a long time and most of these are non-perishable. | It is not possible to store these services.
+Perishability | As the goods are firstly manufactured, then supplied, sold, and used, their identity is distinct from the producer. | It is not possible to store these services.
 They occur only when availed. |

-Inconsistency | The inconsistency in the quality of the goods comes on part of the manufacturer.
-It is the manufacturer, who can ensure consistency of the quality; for any sort of divergence from the standard form, the manufacturer is to be blamed. | There is a lot of variation in the services.
+Inseparability | The inconsistency in the quality of the goods comes on the part of the manufacturer.
+It is the manufacturer, who can ensure consistency of the quality; for any sort of divergence from the standard form, the manufacturer is to be blamed. | It is difficult to separate these services from the provider.
+A lot of variation can be seen in these services in terms of quality, delivery time, results, etc. |

+Inconsistency | The purchasing of goods is acquiring a material item.
+For example, buying a music system or a mobile phone. | There is a lot of variation in the services.
 The variation in quality comes on the basis of the service provider, time, and place of delivery. |

-Tangibility | The purchasing of goods is acquiring a material item.
-For example, buying a music system, or a mobile phone. | Purchasing a service is acquiring an intangible experience.
-For example, beauty services by a saloon. |

 Reliable | The quality of goods is more important than the dependence or reliability of the dealer. | Reliability and dependence play significant roles in services. |